neilbrown/edlib/README.md

 special-purpose panes near the leaves.

-It is quite normal for there to be panes in the tree that are not directly involves in displaying anything - these are just useful containers for data and functionality.
+It is quite normal for there to be panes in the tree that are not directly involved in displaying anything - these are just useful containers for data and functionality.
 Documents, described below, exist as panes that are not directly displayed.
-Instead there are display pane which link to the document and display its content.
+Instead there are display panes which link to the document and display its content.

 As well as a dedicated command (the “handler”) and private data, each pane has: